Is there no place in the world that is sacrosanct? No wilderness we can leave alone? No place we can fully protect for nature’s sake?

 Which brings me to the present, and the urgent task of protecting the South Sandwich Islands.
 This British Overseas Territory in the Southern Atlantic is one of the most important biodiversity hotspots on the planet.
 And yet less than 2% of the South Sandwich Islands and the neighbouring South Georgia are fully protected.
 This is outrageous.

-The South Sandwich islands are home to a quarter of the world’s penguins, 50% of southern elephant seals, and breeding colonies of the world’s largest flying birds, the albatrosses.
+These islands are home to a quarter of the world’s penguins, 50% of southern elephant seals, and breeding colonies of the world’s largest flying birds, the albatrosses.
 Its myriad fish and whale species include the endangered blue whale.
 Sir David Attenborough called it the most incredible place he had ever visited.
 I have swum in every ocean in the world, and I can only concur.

 If there is any place in the world worthy of protection it is the South Sandwich islands.
 Because it is so remote, it is almost untouched.
 But as the rest of the oceans are emptied by industrial fishing fleets, it’s only a question of time before they head there.